LeMikaelF/blog/_posts/2025-01-17-non-deterministic-spel-compilation.md

 ```

 `OpOr` and `Ternary` do pretty much the same thing, so from now on, we'll only worry about `OpAnd`.
 Already, we can see that the boolean
 ASTs are nothing special.
-Actually, they are a bit special, since they do know how generate bytecode equivalent to their `getValueInternal`
+Actually, they are a bit special, since they know how to generate bytecode equivalent to their `getValueInternal`
 method to compile themselves, but we don't have to worry about that.[^4] The good thing is, as long as we force the expressions to run in
 compiled mode right from the second evaluation by setting `CompilerMode.IMMEDIATE` on the expression, they will use the default behaviour,
 and we don't have any work to do!